 Historians and civil rights activists may remember Davis as the first African American to win the Heisman Trophy, an athlete who broke color barriers in college football.
 Football fans may remember him as the standout halfback who led the Syracuse football team during three shining seasons, shattering Jim Brown’s records along the way.

 Friends remember Ernie Davis as much more than that.
 He was almost a superhuman athlete, but it was his humanity that offered enduring lessons—of kindness, compassion, and courage.
 “I’ve never met anybody that was a better person than Ernie Davis,” Moore said.
 “And I’ve lived a long time and met a lot of people.
 Nobody better.
 Nobody better.”

 Yanek Mieczkowski is the author of Eisenhower’s Sputnik Moment: The Race for Space and World Prestige (2013), Gerald Ford and the Challenges of the 1970s (2005), and The Routledge Historical Atlas of Presidential Elections (2001).
 He has contributed to American History magazine, Newsday, Florida Today, and the History News Network.
-He has been Professor and History Department Chair at New York’s Dowling College, and during 2016-17 he is a Visiting Assistant Professor at the University of North Florida.
+He has been Professor and History Department Chair at New York’s Dowling College, and a Visiting Assistant Professor at the University of North Florida.
+During 2017-18 he is a Visiting Assistant Professor at the University of Central Florida.